Assyrians in Syria: Khabour Guards

 Khabour Guards, as well as Nattoreh are a militia tied to the Assyrian Democratic Party and are active in the Khabur Valley of Syria.
 Founded in 2012, Khabour Guards have been involved in SDF campaigns and in 2019, merged with the Syriac Military Council to form the Syriac-Assyrian Military Council.

 Clashes with Kurdish Forces

 The main group aligned with the Assad-government are the Sootoro forces stationed in northeast Syria.
 In early 2016, Sootoro forces set up checkpoints in the Assyrian-controlled districts of Qamishli due to increasing terrorist attacks targeting Assyrians in the city.
 Members of Asayish, the security-wing of the YPG, approached the checkpoints and demanded they be dismantled.
 When Sootoro refused, Asayish fired at Sootoro soldiers, causing several casualties on both sides.

 Persecution by ISIL

 The Syrian Civil War initially put much strain on Assyrians in Syria.
 As of November 2014, due to occupation by the ISIL, only 23 Assyrian and Armenian families remain in the city of Raqqa.
-Christian bibles and holy books reportedly been burned by ISIL militants.
+Christian bibles and holy books have reportedly been burned by ISIL militants.